 The Guidelines are long.
 The table identifies the amount of support owed by parents given every monthly combined income starting at $100, and goes all the way to $30,000/mo, at $50 increments.
 So what happens to high income earners fortunate enough to make a combined income of more than $360,000/yr?
 Does the child support cap out, or can high income earners be made to pay above the guidelines (i.e. extrapolation)?

-A recent decision of the Colorado Supreme Court addresses this issue.
-In Boettcher,1In re: Marriage of Boettcher, 2019 CO 81. the parents collectively made over $100K/mo, most of it the father’s income, which was well over the $30,000 per month maximum identified by the Guidelines.
+A recent decision of the Colorado Supreme Court addresses the issue of child support for high income earners.
+In Boettcher,1In re: Marriage of Boettcher, 2019 CO 81. the parents collectively made over $100K per month, most of it the father’s income, which was well over the $30,000 per month maximum identified by the Guidelines.

 Extrapolate vs Cap for High Income Earners

 Father, who was paying child support, argued that his child support obligation should be capped at the $1425 which would be owing if their combined incomes were exactly $30,000 per month.
-Mother argued that the children should share in the father’s good fortune, and the court should extrapolate beyond the Colorado Guidelines.
+Mother argued that the children should share in the father’s good fortune, and the court should extrapolate beyond the Colorado Guidelines for high income earners.
 If the normal child support guideline formula were extrapolated above the guidelines cap, the result would be father owing over $5000/mo of support – a massive difference based upon his higher income.

-The trial court, finding it had discretion, rejected both the mother’s argument for full extrapolation, and the father’s argument to cap his child support obligation at $1425/mo, and ordered $3000/mo support.
-The father appealed, and the Colorado Court of Appeals upheld the award, finding that the statutory cap was the minimum support allowed, and the trial court could exceed that without it constituting a deviation from the Guidelines that required specific findings.
+The trial court, finding it had discretion, rejected both the mother’s argument for full extrapolation, and the father’s argument to cap his child support obligation at $1425/mo, and instead the court ordered $3000/mo child support.
+The father appealed, and the Colorado Court of Appeals upheld the award, finding that the statutory cap was the minimum support allowed, and the trial court could exceed that for high income earners without it constituting a deviation from the Guidelines that required specific findings.

 Deviate from Guidelines for High Income Earners?